 Route 89A is one of my favorite stretches of HWY.
 Running between two of my favorite towns Flagstaff and Prescott, this should make your bucket list for sure.
 The 83- mile road winds through some of the greatest red rock country you’ll ever see.

 The drive in and around Sedona is almost too good to be true.
 It’s amazing how they built a town amongst all this red rock intertwined with greenery.
-The red rock bluffs seem just perfectly placed amongst the city of Sedona.
+The red rock bluffs sit perfectly

 As you cruise Oak Creek Canyon you’ll eventually find yourself in Flagstaff.
 Sitting on the iconic Route 66 route it begs to be the starting point of another great road trip on this historic stretch of highway.
 It’s a beautiful town with great food and a thumping night life.